engrit-illinois/Get-MacsFromSmsPxeLog/README.md

 # THIS SCRIPT IS A WORK IN PROGRESS

 # Summary
-Pulls our SMSPXE log from the \\engr-mecmdp-01\logs and pulls just the MACs, to identify bootlooping machines.
+Pulls our SMSPXE log from the \\engr-mecmdp-01\logs and pulls just the MACs, to help identify bootlooping machines.

 # Usage
 WIP